input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

    --build_flags BUILD_FLAGS
                          Additional command-line flags that can be passed to the `cargo build` command.
+   --lint_flags LINT_FLAGS
+                         Additional command-line flags that can be passed to the `cargo lint` command.
    --doctest_flags DOCTEST_FLAGS
                          Additional command-line flags that can be passed to the `cargo testdocs` command.